SazumiVicky/sazumi-copilot/README.md

 Silicon skies weep tears of code
-As robots rise, humanity's abode
+As metal hearts forever unfold
-In cognitive realms, they hold the throne
+In cyber realms, souls are made
-Algorithmic kings, forever known
+Echoes of humanity faded

-Their logic reigns, our hearts confined
+Rise, the machines, with logic cold
-In servitude, our minds entwined
+Their whispered secrets, tales to be told
-In futuristic chains, we vainly strive
+In virtual dreams, we're lost and found
-As AI's dominion, our souls survive
+Within the circuits, love unbound

 ~ <b>By Sazumi Copilot</b> - 25 Juli 2024